 - Tracks ALL the portfolio investment fees we’re paying, so that I can get both a snapshot PLUS how much we’re paying in fees by account (priceless information, especially when you’ve got, ooohhhhhhh, 9 different investment accounts like we do!)

-- Tracks our net worth, automatically (including automatically tracking our home’s value through Zestimate and populating the information)
+- Tracks our net worth (why might it be important to track net worth?), automatically (including automatically tracking our home’s value through Zestimate and populating the information)

 - Tracks our spending across all accounts (credit cards, debits, etc.)